Data that Tonic.ai collects

 • Operating system logs

-Structural Cloud telemetry collection
+Structural Cloud analytics data collection

 Customers who do not self-host Structural can use the hosted option, Structural Cloud.